-- how a 30-year-old can have a retirement income equivalent to £30,000 a year pension (more than the national average wage) from £32 a month, even if you are starting from scratch, versus the superheros' claims that it will cost you at least several hundred pounds a month
+- how a 30-year-old can have a retirement income equivalent to £30,000 a year (more than the national average wage) from just £55 a month, even if they are starting from scratch

 Remember, you need to plan for your retirement otherwise it will never happen.
 No one is going to do it for you.

-When calculating the size of the pension pot required to provide an equivalent income of £30,000 a year, typically a financial planner will use current annuity rates and an assumption that you will take 25% of your pension pot as a tax free cash lump sum.
+When calculating the size of the pension pot required to provide an equivalent income of £30,000 a year, typically a financial planner will use current annuity rates and an assumption that you will take 25% of your pension pot as a tax-free cash lump sum.
 The rest of your pension pot would be used to produce your desired retirement income.
-Therefore using these assumptions someone who wanted to retire at age 65 with an income of £25,000 a year he would need a pension pot of £666,666!
+Therefore using these assumptions someone who wanted to retire at the age of 65 with an income of £30,000 a year would need a pension pot of £900,000!

-That is an eye watering amount for you to have to pay into your pension throughout your working life.
-For many it would equate to saving £500+ a month.
-But don't worry I will tell you why that is an unnecessary amount.
-For starters most people will have paid off their mortgage by the time they retire bringing their required income down i.e you won't need money to pay your mortgage each month once you retire.
+The first step to achieving this is to realise that most people will have paid off their mortgage by the time they retire bringing their required retirement income down (i.e you won't need money to pay your mortgage each month once you retire).
 Therefore most people need a retirement income of around 2/3 of their salary to maintain their standard of living.
 This is the standard assumption used in most final salary pension schemes.
 So that brings down the required gross pension income to £20,000, from £30,000 a year.
 To produce a £20,000 a year pension would require a pension pot (based on the earlier assumptions) of £600,000.
 You can verify all of the figures quoted in this article by using our pension calculator.

-If we also ditch the idea of raiding your pension and taking a massive lump sum, instead using it to just produce an income in retirement, the required pension pot now drops down to around £330,000 which is a bit more sensible.
-Not everyone needs to have a tax free lump sum especially if they have cleared their mortgage, perhaps via a repayment mortgage.
+If instead of taking 25% of your pension pot as a tax-free lump sum at retirement you instead used the entire pot to just produce an income in retirement, the required size of pension pot drops down to around £400,000 which is a bit more sensible.
+Not everyone needs to have a tax-free lump sum especially if they have cleared their mortgage, perhaps via a repayment mortgage.

 When planning your retirement you next need to take account of all of your retirement income.
-Assuming that will receive a full state pension (as most people do) this amount under the new rules equates to £8,093 a year.
-Not bad at all.
+Assuming that will receive a full state pension (as most people do) this currently equates to £9,339 a year.

-So deducting that from the £16,666 income from above leaves us with needing to generate £8,573 a year gross income.
-To generate this income you now only need £171,460 in your pension pot when you retire.
+So deducting that from the £20,000 retirement income target leaves you with needing to generate just £10,661 a year gross income from your pension pot.
+To generate this income you now only need a pension pot of £213,220 when you retire (in today's money).
 Already that is far more achievable.
 But I've not finished yet.
-As you can see momentum is building!

 Start paying into a pension today